opendihu/opendihu/doc/sphinx/settings/precice_adapter.rst

 PreciceAdapter
 =================

-There are two different precice adapters, one for surface coupling (``PreciceAdapter``) and one for volume coupling (``PreciceAdapterVolumeCoupling``) .
+There are two different preCICE adapters, one for surface coupling (``PreciceAdapter``) and one for volume coupling (``PreciceAdapterVolumeCoupling``) .

 Surface coupling
 -------------------

-The precice adapter is a simple wrapper to its nested solvers:
+The preCICE adapter is a simple wrapper to its nested solvers:

 C++ code: